mrborges23/BESS/README.md

 These are examples of well converged and mixed chains.
 To estimate each parameter, the burn-in phase, in which the parameters quickly change their values, should be first removed.
 Removing the first 10% generations would be enough to eliminate the burn-in phase for these runs, but thei t should be checked for each data set, as it may vary considerably.

-Note: This data comes from a population of 11 Sumatra-Orang-Utans; as they are diploid, 23 the site-frequency has 23 entries.
+Note: This data comes from a population of 11 Sumatra-Orang-Utans (PAB stands for *Pongo abelii*); as they are diploid, 23 the site-frequency has 23 entries.

 ## Compilation errors and how to solve them